English Curriculum

 At Park Hill, particularly because many of our pupils begin their school life without the oracy skills appropriate for their age, we recognise the importance of spoken language in the development of reading and writing and, indeed, of the whole individual.
 The skills of speaking and listening are explicitly taught and children are given a wide range of opportunities to practise these skills and develop confidence and competence.

 Throughout the School, children talk about their learning, developing ideas and understanding through discussion, asking questions, being able to listen carefully to others’ views and giving them time to respond, sometimes challenging others’ viewpoints, negotiating with others in group work and considering a range of viewpoints.
 Talk partners are often used as a strategy to encourage discussion in lessons.
-Relevant vocabulary is explicitly taught in lessons across the curriculum so that our children’s knowledge and understanding of vocabulary increases.
-Talk for Writing, which is used throughout the school in order to embed key vocabulary in children’s minds, is one such method that is employed on a regular basis.
+Relevant tier two and three vocabulary is explicitly taught in lessons across the curriculum so that our children’s knowledge and understanding of vocabulary increases.
+Talk for Writing, which is used in EYFS, KS1 and Lower KS2 in order to embed key vocabulary in children’s minds, is one such method that is employed on a regular basis.

-For younger pupils, opportunities to develop their spoken language include role play within the indoor and outdoor learning environments where children can explore language in contexts such as a garage or a hairdresser’s or a café, for example.
-As the children become older, opportunities are extended with the children preparing to speak to an audience using ICT presentations or posters as prompts.
+For younger pupils, opportunities to develop their spoken language include role play within the indoor and outdoor learning environments.
+Within these, children can explore language in contexts such as a garage, a hairdresser’s salon or a café.
+As the children become older, opportunities are extended with the children preparing to speak to an audience using computer presentations or posters as prompts.
 Children in Year 6 learn to use spoken language in a formal debate.

 We promote respect towards all languages and dialects that children may bring into school with them.
 We value all languages and recognise home languages as a stepping-stone to progress in the use of English.